Global Migration on the Ground

 - Course dates

-This CIVIS Student Week “GLOBAL MIGRATION ON THE GROUND” is a transdisciplinary collaborative program that will offer a broad perspective on migration as a global phenomenon, connecting research and practice.
+This BIP entitled “Global Migration on the Ground” is a transdisciplinary collaborative program that will offer a broad perspective on migration as a global phenomenon, connecting research and practice.
 Connected to both mobility and displacement, incorporation and exclusion, global migration carries both benefits and challenges.
 This ambivalence has been overshadowed in the last years by negative interpretations, mainly connected to the “refugee crisis” and its consequences – hardship, trauma and loss of life, as well as fevered political debates.
 It has become clear that many European countries accept migrants only with reservation, especially refugees.

 Meanwhile, many efforts have been made to improve the way migration is globally governed, involving the cooperation between states, civil society, and private sector organizations.
 This cooperative approach is warrant by the highly diverse causes of migration: conflict, extreme violence, severe economic and political instability, environmental and climate change, but also participation in student exchange and expatriate programmes as well as demands for qualified labor.
 New strategies have been developed to help migrants settle and assist them in reconstructing their lives.
 Still, much work remains to be done to find solutions that work for everyone.